 Some currency brokers are notorious for quoting an exceptionally good exchange rate to send money abroad, but once the account has been opened, they offer a terrible rate from the interbank exchange rate.

-IF you decide to use a currency specialist make sure that they are pro-active with your needs especially if you are making a large transfer and secondly that they provide you with a fully transparent fee structure.
+IF you decide to use a currency specialist make sure that they are pro-active with your needs especially if you are making a large transfer and secondly that they provide you with a level of transparency.

-If you decide to go for a currency broker, then make sure that they are transparent on their pricing.
-Make sure that they offer you the live interbank exchange rate when they book your currency exchange and clearly explain to you the fee that they are charging you.
+If you decide to go for a currency broker then make sure that they offer you access to the live interbank exchange rate when you book your currency exchange and clearly explain to you the fee that they are charging you.

 Proactivity is also key.
 Make sure that If you are looking to make a large transfer that you have been assigned with a dedicated dealer who will reach out to you to inform you of market movements.
 Given the current climate where exchange rates are easily moving more than 1% within a day, there is a great deal of savings that can be made by a proactive approach when sending money abroad.